OK, less whining about the weather today.

 Today we drove on the Alaska Highway from Whitehorse, Yukon to

 a large pull-off at the north end of Muncho Lake, British Columbia at KM

 712/Historic MP 463.

-That sounds like a lot of miles with a big rig on the Alaska Highway but we did it in
+That looks like a lot of miles with a big rig on the Alaska Highway but we did it in

-just nine hours with several stops and some road construction --
+just nine hours with several stops and some road construction.
+The

 Here is today's